These Loaded Chicken Shawarma Fries are topped with lots of fresh veggies and drizzled with a creamy homemade garlic sauce.

 - Preheat oven to 425 F. Bake frozen crinkle cut fries on a parchment lined baking sheet for about 12 min per side, or according to package instructions.

-- Meanwhile, In a glass bowl, mix all ingredients together under the chicken shawarma heading, then marinate the chicken for 10-15 min and up to 2 days.
+- Meanwhile, mix all ingredients together under the chicken shawarma heading, then marinate the chicken for 10-15 min or up to 2 days.

-- Next, prepare veggies and mix ingredients under the garlic sauce heading together.
+- Next, prepare veggies and mix ingredients under the garlic sauce heading together in a blender.
 Optional: if desired, add the garlic sauce to a ziploc bag and then cut a small hole in the corner to drizzle fries with the sauce.

 - Heat a medium-sized skillet over medium-high heat, then saute the chicken for 7-8 minutes until fully cooked.

-- Remove fries from oven and top with cooked chicken, pickled turnips, diced tomatoes, red onion and parsley.
+- Remove fries from oven and top with cooked chicken, sauteed onions, pickled turnips/cabbage, diced tomatoes, cucumbers and parsley.
 Drizzle with garlic sauce or serve it on the side.
 Enjoy!

 Comments & Reviews